ddadaal/ddadaal.me/contents/about-project.md

 - What is HTML, CSS and JavaScript and what's their relation?
 - PHP, Python, C#, Java...
 What should I learn?

-Building my own personal blog was an idea at the age of 12.
+Building my own personal blog was an idea emerged at the age of 12.

-It had never been put into practice since then...
+The idea was put aside.

 ----------------------------------------------------------------

-6 years later, when I was enjoying my longest-ever vacation, the idea occurred me again.
+6 years later, during my longest-ever vacation, the idea occurred me again.

 The **ancient dream** stroke me again.